Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Entanglement in tensorial approximants of smooth functions

-Expanding the smaller one we obtain to leading order $\pi^{2}/(12 \cdot 4^{k})$, which precisely agrees with the previous prediction, with $g_{1}(f) = \pi^{2}$.
-Note, that entanglement spectra decrease with $k$, so for large enough $k$ we can truncate the bond dimensions to $1$. \end{remark}

-In Appendix \ref{subsec_smoothness} we further observe that if the function is not smooth, but has absolutely continuous derivatives up to $r$-th order, then our previous results hold for entanglement spectra up to order $r+1$, while the $r+2$ and higher orders are non-universal.
+In particular, from Theorem~\ref{thm:density_matrix} for the eigenvalue $\rho_{k,1}$ we obtain the asymptotic $\rho_{k,1} \sim g_{1}(f) / (12 \times 4^{k})$, which agrees with Corollary~\ref{cor:eigenvalue}.
+The next eigenvalue $\rho_{k,2}$ can also be relatively simply computed, which we do in Appendix~\ref{app:B}.
+We will also use this value in the further numerical analysis.
+In Appendix~\ref{app:B} we also provide several analytical examples to illustrate this scaling.
+Additionally, in Appendix \ref{subsec_smoothness} we observe that if the function is not smooth, but has absolutely continuous derivatives up to $r$-th order, then our previous results hold for entanglement spectra up to order $r+1$, while the $r+2$ and higher orders are non-universal.

 The above results are based on function smoothness, and characterize the asymptotic behavior for qubits describing the smallest spatial scales of function's variations (as per Eq.\ref{eq:bingrid}).
 The entanglement spectra for the leading qubits, corresponding to the large scales, are non-universal, but we observe a strong dependence on the localization properties of the function.
 For example, a maximally localized delta-peaked distribution is described by an entirely unentangled product state.
 Similarly, as described in detail below, exponentially decaying functions are less entangled than the power-law tailed ones.